 Infection typically occurs when bacteria (most commonly Escherichia coli and Staphylococcus spp., less common bacteria include Proteus, Streptococcus, Klebsiella, Enterobacter, and Pseudomonas aeruginosa) ascend from the bladder, along the ureters, and into the kidney.
 Less common is hematogenous spread, where an infection elsewhere travels through the bloodstream to the kidneys.
 It can be acute (sudden onset) or chronic (longstanding).

-Normally the upper urinary tract is protected by the cat’s normal defense mechanisms:
+Normally the upper urinary tract is protected by the cat’s normal defence mechanisms:

 - The one way flow of urine through the ureters from the kidneys to the bladder.